Vostcard-app/web-app/src/docs/VostcardStudioFeature.md

 ## 🚀 Getting Started

 ### **1. Access Studio**
-- Must be logged in as Admin or Guide user
+- Must be logged in (any authenticated user)
-- Navigate to `/studio` or use menu: "🚀 Vostcard Studio"
+- Navigate to `/studio` or use menu: "Vostcard Studio"
-- Access control automatically enforced
+- Role-based features automatically configured

 ### **2. Studio Dashboard**
 - Overview of content statistics